-ESG Comparative Guide - - Malta
+ESG Comparative Guide

 4.4 What role is played in this regard by (a) the board and (b) other corporate bodies and/or officers?

-Boards are the drivers of change to ensure better management of ESG risks and opportunities, as well as the development of ESG practices within their companies.
+Boards are the drivers of change, ideally placed to ensure better management of ESG risks and opportunities, as well as the development of ESG practices within their companies.
 Through its oversight function, the board is responsible for ensuring that the company's ESG strategy:

 - is appropriate;